nigelhorne/smtp-proxy/README.md

 # Simple SMTP Proxy
-- Blocks e-mails from certain countries.
+- Blocks e-mails from certain countries;
-- Accepts e-mails for a number of domains, and forwards to one main domain
+- Accepts e-mails for a number of domains, and forwards to one main domain.

 # TODO
-- TODO: put through ClamAV and SpamAssassin, verify SPF and DKIM
+- Put through ClamAV and SpamAssassin, verify SPF and DKIM;
-- TODO: forward spams to catch-all address
+- Forward spams to catch-all address;
+- Only allow connections from a list of given IP addresses.

 # AUTHOR
 Nigel Horne, `<njh at bandsman.co.uk>`